telerik/ajax-docs/general-information/web-config-settings-overview.md

 * **Telerik.ScriptManager.TelerikCdn.BaseUrl**—lets you configure the base URL of the scripts CDN for the entire application.
 You can read more about this feature in the [Custom CDN Provider]({%slug scriptmanager/cdn-support/custom-cdn-provider%}) article.

-* **Telerik.ScriptManager.TelerikCdn.CombinedResource**—lets you configure whether to use one combined resource files (scripts) or let each control request its scripts separately.
+* **Telerik.ScriptManager.TelerikCdn.CombinedScript**—lets you configure whether to use one combined resource files (scripts) or let each control request its scripts separately.
 You can read more about this feature in the [Scripts CDN Overview]({%slug scriptmanager/cdn-support/combined-request-for-telerik-controls%}) article.

 * **Telerik.StyleSheetManager.TelerikCdn**—lets you enable the skins (css and images) CDN support in RadStyleSheetManager globally for the application by setting it to true.
 You can read more about this feature in the [Styles CDN Overview]({%slug stylesheetmanager/cdn-support/overview%}) article.